NASCENCE/mecobo/uc/README.md

 - build the firmware

 If something fails, it shouldn't be too hard to discern what needs to be done by peeking at build.sh.

+# NOR Flash
+This version of the board contains a 256Mb NOR flash that holds bitfiles.
+The first 512 bytes is reserved for a file allocation table that holds information about the rest of the chip.
+The region is divided into 512/16=32 fields, where each field is laid out as follows:

+0 -  7: File identifier
+8 - 11: File size
+12 -15: Byte-offset of file in chip.